-The theme for 2022 is caring for our earth.
+The theme for 2023 is what does home mean to you?
 Students are challenge is to:

-1) Create a visual representation, such as a cartoon, artwork, collage or photo, that shows ‘what everyday actions can you do to help address climate change’.
+1) Create a visual representation, such as a cartoon, artwork, collage or photo, that shows ‘what does HOME mean to you?’.
 Students are asked to take a photo of their creation and upload it with their entry form on our website (NB no faces in the photo).

-2) Each entry must include a written paragraph (no longer than 100 words) that explains the photo (ie the everyday actions they do to help address climate change) and answers the question ‘what is your greatest concern about climate change?’
+2) Each entry must include a written paragraph (no longer than 100 words) that explains the photo (ie what does home mean to me).

-3) AND fill out the Climate Change quiz on the online entry form.
+3) AND fill out the Ending Homelessness quiz on the online entry form.

-Visit our website www.mercyfoundation.com.au for the entry form and to learn more about climate change.
+Visit our website www.mercyfoundation.com.au for the entry form and to learn more about homelessness.

 3. Important Notes: